cr0wn37/promptmagic-ai/README.md

 =======
 # promptmagic-ai
 PromptMagic AI – An AI-powered workspace for niche professionals to organize, run, and save prompts.
 Built with Next.js, Tailwind CSS, Supabase, and Groq/OpenAI APIs, it enables users to generate AI responses,  categorize prompts, and maintain a personalized dashboard for productivity.
+## Features

+- Intuitive Prompt Creation
+  Craft new prompts or modify existing ones with a user-friendly interface, ensuring precise AI input.

+- Custom AI Personas
+  Define and save unique AI personas to tailor tone, style, and expertise for consistent, branded output.

+- Extensive Template Library
+  Access and utilize a rich library of pre-built prompts for various domains, accelerating your content creation.

+- Effortless Client Integration
+  Save client profiles and auto-fill prompt variables.
+The AI uses this rich context to provide personalized responses, saving you time.

+- Personalized Dashboard
+  Gain insights into your prompt generation habits and most used categories with clear analytics.

+- Secure & Reliable
+  Built on a robust, secure infrastructure with reliable data handling, ensuring your prompts and data are always safe.
 >>>>>>> 39b925a1c8ddd0e6ab1b47792e2c7422bfd4b8bd